any-docs/css/content/guides/logical_properties_and_values/margins_borders_padding/index.md

 ### Padding shorthands

-As with margin, there are two-value shorthands for padding — {{cssxref("padding-inline")}} and {{cssxref("padding-block")}} — which allow you to set the padding of the two inline, and two block dimensions, respectively.
+As with margin, there are two-value shorthands for padding — `padding-inline` and `padding-block` — which allow you to set the padding of the two inline, and two block dimensions, respectively.

 In a horizontal `writing-mode`, this CSS would apply `5px` of padding to the top of the box and `10px` of padding to the bottom: